-This is concerning, because there is no known safe level of alcohol intake in pregnancy, and experts recommend pregnancy women refrain from consuming alcohol during their pregnancy.
+This is concerning, because there is no known safe level of alcohol intake in pregnancy, and experts recommend pregnant women refrain from consuming alcohol during their pregnancy.

-So pregnant women should be aware that if they are thinking of drinking a non-alcoholic beer on non-alcoholic wine, their chosen beverage may contain some alcohol, despite the label stating the drink is alcohol-free.
+So pregnant women should be aware that if they are thinking of drinking a non-alcoholic beer on non-alcoholic wine, their chosen beverage may contain some alcohol, despite the label stating the drink contains none.

 You may therefore want to check out our list of the best mocktails for pregnant women, because none of these recipes contain non alcoholic beer, wine or spirits.

 What Is The Best Alcohol To Drink When Pregnant?

 As you can probably tell by now, the question of what’s the best alcohol to drink when pregnant is a trick question.

 This is because there is no known safe amount of alcohol use during pregnancy or while trying to get pregnant.